4 Tips for writing code while overcoming our own psychology

-Given the choice between one piece of cake right not or a whole cake one month from now, we would probably choose the first.
-This psychological bias is known as “Time Preference” or “Delay Discount”.
+Given the choice between one piece of cake right now or a whole cake one month from now, we would probably choose the first.
+This psychological bias is known as “Time Preference” or “Delay Discount.”

 We’ve all seen this fine example of kids trying to hold on by not eating a marshmallow, in hope of a greater reward: